 The LenSx laser used for cataract surgery patients that choose astigmatism-correcting cataract surgery or surgery with a premium lens (such as the Symfony, Tecnis multifocal, Restor, or crystalens) offers you a precision-based solution for your vision correction surgery.
 A bladeless, computer-controlled laser surgery is planned and performed to exacting individualized specification not attainable with other traditional surgical methods.
 Laser cataract surgery is designed to improve the precision, safety and accuracy of your cataract surgery.

 What is the LenSx laser?

-The LenSx laser used at our Texas practice provides our patients with computer-controlled precision for their cataract surgery.
+The LenSx laser used at our Austin, Texas practice provides our eye care patients with computer-controlled precision for their cataract eye surgery.
 It automates some of the most challenging steps of refractive cataract surgery.
 This femtosecond laser replaces the traditional hand-held blade to optimize all incisions for enhanced, reproducible surgical results.

 In traditional non-laser basic cataract surgery, the surgeon makes incisions and removes the cataract using surgical instruments and blades.
 However, during laser cataract surgery, several of the most critical steps of the surgical process are performed using an image-guided femtosecond laser.
 Austin Eye is proud to bring this revolutionary technology to Austin for our patients.

 On April 16, 2012, Austin Eye became the first eye surgery practice in Austin and one of the first five practices in Texas to offer laser cataract surgery when Dr. Shannon Wong performed the first laser cataract surgery procedure in Austin.